 The Agility IDEA Model consists of four dimensions; Investigate, Design, Energize and Apply.
 The model is designed to revolutionize participants’ habitual ways of thinking and unlock the reservoir of innovative potential that resides in all of us.

 Humans are creatures of habit.
 We have over 50,000 thoughts in a day, and 98% of these thoughts are the same day after day.
 We are also on autopilot nearly 47% of the time.
-For individuals and organizations to overcome these “status quo” and “tunnel vision” tendencies, Personal and Organizational Agility training address knowledge, strategies and approaches to increase innovation and adaptability to a changing world.
+For individuals and organizations to overcome these “status quo” and “tunnel vision” tendencies, Personal and Business Agility training address knowledge, strategies and approaches to increase innovation and adaptability to a changing world.

 Investigate – Looking for opportunities to improve current services, work processes, or products.